joshatron/Holiday-Hero/backend/data-model.md

    * When a list rolls, all CHOSEN items go the appropriate occasion's received list
  * occasions: List\<Occasion\>
    * The occasions the list should be used for
+ * next: LocalDate
+   * The next occasion for the list, changes when the list is rolled

 #### UserState